CBS Names Legendary Producer Susan Zirinsky As Head Of News

 Zirinsky is also an admired documentary producer for CBS and its corporate cable sibling, Showtime.

-Rhodes led significant change over eight years as president, during which he sought to evoke the journalistic legacy of the storied network and to embrace a no-drama ethos.
+Rhodes led significant change over eight years as president, during which he sought to evoke the journalistic legacy of the storied network and embrace a no-drama ethos.
 Rhodes emphasized hard news, launched the digital news service CBSN and helped reinvent CBS's morning news show CBS This Morning, which won new viewers and critical acclaim.

-He also named new hosts for the Sunday morning shows, Margaret Brennan for Face the Nation, and Jane Pauley for CBS Sunday Morning.
+He also named new hosts for the Sunday morning shows, Margaret Brennan for Face the Nation and Jane Pauley for CBS Sunday Morning.

 Other choices fared less well.
 The replacement of Scott Pelley with Jeff Glor as anchor of the CBS Evening News caused some internal dissent.
 It was also accompanied by falling ratings.